marcus-a38/ign-application/polling-app/README.md

 This project is fully dependent on PyQt6.
 The `.ui` file generated from Qt Designer can be found in the *'python'* folder.
 The app has a total of 8 unique pages, each being an index under a QStackedWidget.
 I've mapped button 'clicked' triggers with index-changing slots in the `pyqt6app.py` file.

 The slots utilize class methods from `appdb.py` to create an object (instance) of a class (table.)
 Then, `appdb.py` utilizes `connections.py` to access the database file and process queries.
-Utilizing an object-oriented style in a project like this allows for much more organized, readable code.
+Coding with an object-oriented style in a project like this allows for much more organized, readable code.
 Creating object attributes mirrors the structure of the database tables and their respective columns.

-My Qt forms are created using **QTextEdit** and **QPushButton** widgets, with the **QPushButton** triggering either a CRUD operation.
+My Qt forms are created using **QTextEdit** and **QPushButton** widgets, with the **QPushButton**s triggering various CRUD operations.
 For example, the **QTextEdit** widget's text will be gathered with the *'.text()'* method.
 Then, the input will be inserted into placeholder spots in the unique query's script body.
 The **QPushButton** will trigger a connected slot, which will execute a **CREATE/UPDATE/DELETE** query with the interpolated query-string.

 **Note:** Only the username and password inputs are sniffed for injection strings (currently.)